Tom Gellrich on the pursuit of cheaper U.S. energy by worldwide manufacturers, and the latest on ethane crackers.

 Bryce, with NAI Spring Realty of Canton, is one of the leading commercial real estate agents in the Utica Shale region.
 He has helped to acquire land for infrastructure projects such as the Advanced Power gas-fired electricity generating plant in Carroll County.
 He works in both Ohio and West Virginia to help companies prepare for major Utica business expansions.

-Kent is vice president of human resources and organization development at Ariel Corp. in Mount Vernon, Ohio.
+Tim is manager of training and development at Ariel Corp. in Mount Vernon, Ohio.
 Ariel is the world’s largest manufacturer of separable reciprocating gas compressors used by the global energy industry to extract, process, transport, store and distribute natural gas from the wellhead to the end user.